MLHaiti/mlhaiti-server/README.md

 where <YOUR_LOGIN> must be replaced by your login on Github, in order to download your fork.

-If you want to finish installing and then start a local ZdS instance, click on the link corresponding to your operating system.
+If you want to finish installing and then start a local mlhaiti instance, click on the link corresponding to your operating system.

 * [Installing on linux](installing_linux.md)
 * [Installing on windows](installing_windows.md)